 - Special Olympics volunteer

 Catholic Encounters are events or devotions that bring you into the life of the Church.
 As you approach your Confirmation, it is important to become a member of your Catholic community and contribute in some way to the Body of Christ.
 The purpose of this element of Confirmation preparation is to bring you into contact with the various ways that we express our Faith as Catholics, through traditions, devotions, sacramentals, and more.
-The ways in which you can complete this element of the program are numerous and are not limited to what happens here at our parish.
+Opportunities for Catholic Encounters are numerous and are not limited to what happens here at Saint Kilian Parish.

 Year 1 and Year 2 Confirmation students are encouraged to complete 2 Catholic Encounters by Easter per school year.